 The application procedure consists of the following steps.

-- Complete the Honors Program application and submit it to the department as early as possible (but no later than April 9) in the spring semester of your junior year.
+- Prospective honors applicants should see Catherine Imbriglio, Honors Advisor in Nonfiction Writing, prior to completing the Honors Program application .
+You should submit your application to the department as early as possible (but no later than April 9) in the spring semester of your junior year.
 Forms are available online and in the English Department office at 70 Brown Street.

 a) Provide a sample (15-20 pages) of your writing from a Nonfiction Writing course, preferably 1000-level, and appropriate to your proposed project.

 b) Submit a proposal of your project, signed by the faculty member who has agreed to serve as your first reader.
 The proposal should include the rationale of the project, your background in relation to it, and a bibliography.

 c) Submit a copy of the Registrar's internal academic transcript of grades (from Banner) for courses completed at Brown or transferred for credit.

-- Request three (3) letters to be submitted by the application deadline to Catherine Imbriglio, Honors Advisor for the Nonfiction Writing Program: (a) A letter of recommendation and support from the English faculty member who has agreed to serve as your first reader, and (b) two letters of recommendation from faculty members in the Nonfiction Writing Program teaching 1000-level courses from whom you have taken a course.
+- Request three (3) letters to be submitted by the application deadline to Catherine Imbriglio, Honors Advisor for the Nonfiction Writing Program: (a) A letter of support from the English faculty member who has agreed to serve as your first reader, and (b) two letters of recommendation, one from a faculty member in the Nonfiction Writing Program from whom you have taken a 1000-level course and the other from a faculty member who knows your work well.

 Applications must be submitted by Thursday, April 9, 2015.
 Students who are studying off campus are expected to meet the application submission deadline.
 Students planning to be abroad during the spring semester of the junior year should consider submitting all application materials before leaving campus in December.

 Applications will be evaluated and candidates will be informed of the decision before the start of registration for fall courses.
 Students whose applications have been accepted should register for ENGL1993 for the fall semester 2015.

 Materials may be left with the Coordinator in the English Department office at 70 Brown Street.